medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

       * `preExistingDataAvailable` - set this to be `true`
       * `preExistingEBSVolumeID` - set this to be the ID from step 2.
 For example `vol-f9dsa0f9sad09f0dsa`
       * `preExistingEBSVolumeSize`  - use the same size as the volume you just cloned
 7. Deploy this to development per the [steps above](#starting-and-stopping-aka-deleting).
+NB - Be sure to call `kubectl config use-context arn:aws:eks:eu-west-2:720541322708:cluster/dev-cht-eks` before you call `./cht-deploy`!
+Always create test instances on the dev cluster.
 8. You must change admin passwords once its up.